Snakes in mythology: Snake gods

 The anthropomorphic basis of many myth-systems meant snake-gods were rarely depicted solely as snakes.
 Exceptions to this were the Fijian creator-god Ndengei, the dozen creator-gods of the Solomon Islands (each with different responsibilities), the Aztec Mother Goddess Coatlicue, and the Voodoo snake-spirits Damballa, Simbi and Petro.
 Snake-gods were more often portrayed as hybrids or shape-shifters; for example, North American snake-spirits could change between human and serpentine forms whilst keeping the characteristics of both.
 Likewise, the Korean snake goddess Eobshin was portrayed as a black snake that had human ears.

-The Aztec spirit of intelligence and the wind, Quetzalcoatl ("Plumed Serpent").
-The Mayan sky-goddess was a common attribute.
+The Mayan sky-goddess was associated with snakes.
 However, in her case, the snakes leaned into her ears and whispered the secrets of the universe (i.e. the secrets of herself).
 In Indian myth, Shiva had a cobra coiled on his head and another at rest on his shoulder, ready to strike his enemies.
 Egyptian myth has had several snake-gods, from the 'coiled one' Mehen who assisted Ra in fighting Aapep every day to the two-headed Nehebkau who guarded the underworld.
 In Korean mythology, the goddess Eobshin was the snake goddess of wealth, as snakes ate rats and mice that gnawed on the crops.

 The Horned Serpent appears in the mythologies of many Native Americans.
 Details vary among tribes, with many of the stories associating the mystical figure with water, rain, lightning and thunder.
 Horned Serpents were major components of the Southeastern Ceremonial Complex of North American prehistory.